PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab01_ClassificationAnalyses.md

 ### 4.1 The learning curve

-A learning curve, shows you how the error (i.e. difference between predicted and true response value for a given observation) of an ML model changes as the size of the training set increases or decreases.
+A learning curve shows you how the error (i.e. difference between predicted and true response value for a given observation) of an ML model changes as the size of the training set increases or decreases.
 In doing so, it provides you with valuable information about how biased and/or varied your data is, and how your model copes with these two error types.
 For more information on the bias-variance trade-off, see Fortmann´s article.

-The following questions will give you some guidance, while you are training and/or evaluation your ML model:
+The following questions will give you some guidance, while you are training and/or evaluating your ML model:

 __2a__ Try to connect three learning curve variations (presented in Figure 1-3) to the relevant description.
-For example, Learning curve 1 = Low bias & low variance, Learning curve 2 = High bias & low variance etc. Being able to identify these three learning curve variations, will help you in selecting, and subsequently evaluating you ML model (e.g. logistic regression).
+For example, Learning curve 1 = Low bias & low variance, Learning curve 2 = High bias & low variance etc. Being able to identify these three learning curve variations, will help you in selecting, and subsequently evaluating your ML model (e.g. logistic regression).

 <img src="./images/lowbiaslowvariance.png" alt="low bias & low variance" width="400">